sciZer0/7/v/README.md

 <h1>9 &nbsp Proposals</h1>

-On the Vote blockchain, there are Automatic and Non-Automatic Proposals.
+On the Vote blockchain, there are Automatic Proposals and Non-Automatic Proposals.

 Automatic Proposals happen each 30 days and are the following ones: